Larry André Jr.: Career

-Ambassador to Somalia
+U.S. ambassador to Somalia

-On April 15, 2021, President Joe Biden nominated André to be the next United States Ambassador to Somalia.
+On April 15, 2021, President Joe Biden nominated André to be the next United States ambassador to Somalia.
 The Senate Foreign Relations Committee held hearings on his nomination on June 9, 2021.
 The committee reported him favorably to the Senate floor on June 24, 2021.
 On December 18, 2021, the United States Senate confirmed his nomination by voice vote.
 On January 29, 2022, he presented a copy of his credentials to Minister of Foreign Affairs Abdisaid Muse Ali.
-On February 7, 2022, he presented his credentials to President Mohamed Abdullahi Mohamed.
+On February 7, 2022, he presented his credentials to then President Mohamed Abdullahi Mohamed.

 Awards and recognitions

 He is the recipient of numerous State Department Awards, including the Director General Award for Reporting, and was recently recognized by the Chairman of the Joint Chiefs of Staff with the Joint Distinguished Civilian Award.